-More than 6.7 million adults in the U.S. are under a type of correctional control.
-Of the total of 6.7 million, roughly 55% of the individuals are on probation and approximately 11% are on parole.
+More than 6.7 million adults in the U.S. are under some type of correctional control.
+Of the total of 6.7 million, roughly 55% of the individuals are on probation, and approximately 11% are on parole.
 Parole is granted to an offender that is being “conditionally” released from prison.
-Both probation and parole have rules (conditions) that must be followed or the offender may have these privileges revoked.
+Both probation and parole have rules (conditions) that must be followed.
+If the conditions are not followed, the offender may have these privileges revoked.

 Potential Conditions That May Be Imposed for Probation

 - The individual must maintain employment and meet family obligations

 - May be required to submit to physical or psychological testing and/or treatment

 - A required to submit to drug screening (testing)

 - Participation in occupational or vocational training or education

 - Requirements to live in “a facility established for instruction, recreation, or residence” for those under correctional control